-Diagnostic assessments precedes formative assessments and is a form of preassessment to determine students' strengths, weaknesses, knowledge and skills before the start of a unit of learning.
-This type of assessments allows for differentiation and inclusion by teachers adjusting the curriculum to meet the needs of students.
+Diagnostic assessments precede formative assessments and are a form of preassessment to determine students' strengths, weaknesses, knowledge, and skills before the start of a unit of learning.
+This type of assessment allows for differentiation and inclusion by teachers adjusting the curriculum to meet the needs of students.